Seagate/cortx-motr/doc/repo.rst

 1. Branching

-   1. There is ``dev`` branch.
+   1. There is ``main`` branch.
 This is the branch development branches SHOULD be branched off.
 This is the branch where new patches SHOULD be landed first.
-   2. There are release branches.
-They are branched off ``dev`` at some point in time.
-A commit from ``dev`` MAY be ported to a release branch.
+   2. There are stable branches.
+They are branched off ``manin`` at some point in time.
+A commit from ``main`` MAY be ported to a release branch.
    3. There are development branches.
 They SHOULD be created for development.

 2. Gatekeeping

-   1. All commits to ``dev`` or release branches MUST be landed by a gatekeeper.
+   1. All commits to ``main`` or release branches MUST be landed by a gatekeeper.
    2. There is no gatekeeping for development branches.